lrAlval/SAA-C03/docs/networks/summary/VPC/Corporate/AWS Direct Connect.md

-- physical coonection between datacenter and AWS
+- physical connection between datacenter and AWS
 - Consistent network performance and throughput.
-- for HA use multiple DX Locations or use a backup VPC over the internet.
+- for **HA** use multiple **DX** Locations or use a backup **VPC** over the internet.
 -  Uses **AWS backbone** network connections into the AWS Cloud and is high-bandwidth and low-latency.
 - **cost-effective if** transferring large volumes of data from your data center to AWS.
-- IN Transit NOT Encrypted by default.(can be enabled with IPSec site 2 site vpn over a **VIF**)
+- IN Transit NOT Encrypted by default
+	- (can be enabled with IPsec site 2 site VPN over a **VIF**)
-- costly and requires additional telecom and hosting provider relationships
+- costly and requires additional telecom and hosting provider relationships.